cerner/fhir.cerner.com/content/millennium/r4/financial/account.md

 _Implementation Notes_

-* The Account balance extension is only returned on statement and guarantor-balance types
+* The [Account Balance] extension is only returned on statement, guarantor-balance, and insurance-benefit types
 * [Account.subject] is only returned on statement and financial-account types

 ### Authorization Types